The Ultimate Guide To Understanding And Implementing Stock Rotation

 Develop contingency plans for unexpected scenarios, such as product recalls or sudden changes in demand.
 Having strategies in place to manage these situations while adhering to FIFO principles helps maintain the integrity of the stock rotation process.

-Implement key performance indicators (KPIs) to measure the effectiveness of the FIFO procedure.
+Implement key performance indicators (KPIs) to measure the effectiveness of the FIFO stock rotation procedure.
 Regularly analyze these metrics to identify areas for improvement, fostering a culture of continuous enhancement in inventory management practices.

-What is stock rotation and why is it important?
+What is stock rotation, and why is it essential?

-What is the most important rule for stock rotation?
+What is the main rule of stock rotation?

 What is the significance of stock rotation in a pharmacy?